douglasgreen/outlines/computing/web_development/apache_web_server.md

 ## The Future of Apache Web Server

-The future of the Apache Web Server can be discussed by focusing on three key areas: emerging trends in web technology, Apache\'s place in the future web, and upcoming features and roadmap for the Apache server.
+The future of the Apache Web Server can be discussed by focusing on three key areas: emerging trends in web technology, Apache's place in the future web, and upcoming features and roadmap for the Apache server.

 #### Emerging Trends in Web Technology